gitpod-io/retired-gatsby-website/src/docs/self-hosted/1.0.0/install/10_install_on_kubernetes.md

  - `*.ws.your-domain.com`

 ### OAuth integration
-Gitpod delegates authentication to a configurable [OAuth provider](../01_prepare_install/#user-authorization-and-git-integration).
+Gitpod delegates authentication to a configurable [OAuth provider](../01_prepare_installation/#user-authorization-and-git-integration).

-Follow [these steps](../30_oauth) to set up GitHub or Gitlab to act as OAuth provider.
+Follow [the steps](../30_oauth) to set up GitHub or Gitlab as OAuth provider.

 ### HTTPS certificates or external Docker registry
 Gitpod builds docker images on demand and runs them in Kubernetes pods as workspaces.